-There is no prohibition against a student choosing a topic that was covered in a previous year or that happens to have been chosen during the current year by another student.
-But the students _must_ work independently; i.e there should be no contact or collaboration in preparing for the exam with other grad students.
+There is no prohibition against a student choosing a topic that was covered in a previous year or that happens to have been chosen during the current year by another student but it is recommended that you do not pick a topic directly from the previously approved topics list.
+Students must work independently; i.e there should be no contact or collaboration in preparing for the exam with other grad students.
 One exception is that students may give practice presentations to other students, and seek presentation advice as a consequence of those practice runs.

 I'm interested in topic X. Who can I talk to to ensure that this is acceptable for an exam?

 We can't pre-judge exam topic proposals.
 Please take a look at the descriptive materials and make the best judgment that you can as to whether the topic is appropriate and sufficiently far from your PhD research area/style.
 Prepare and submit your proposal.
 If your proposal is evaluated as not meeting requirements, you will be given a chance to chose and prepare an alternate topic.